nasa/harmony-netcdf-to-zarr/README.md

 ### Development with Docker

+If you'd rather not build the image locally (as instructed below), you can simply pull the latest: `docker pull harmonyservices/netcdf-to-zarr`

 #### Testing & Running the Service Independently

 To run unit tests, coverage reports, or run the service on a sample message _outside_ of the